-My husband, prior to being diagnosed with ADHD at age 37, says his best coping tool was “Fear-Based Management”—fondly referred to as FBM™.
-Yet he, along with many other adults with late-diagnosis ADHD, often learn this: The strategies that seemed to help in the short-term can be destructive in the long-term.
+My husband, prior to ADHD diagnosis at age 37, called his best coping tool “Fear-Based Management”—fondly referred to as FBM™.
+Yet he, along with many other adults with late-diagnosis ADHD, often learn this: The strategies that seemed to help them prior to diagnosis can be destructive in the long-term.

 Let me explain, briefly.
 Then I’ll share with you an extremely insightful, thought-provoking essay about the dangers of relying upon our brain’s “primitive” limbic system to lead us through life.

 In a very basic sense, we can think of ADHD as a see-saw.
 On one side sits the heavy limbic system; the other, the much lighter rational brain.
 The limbic system is more powerful, and the limbic system is all primitive instincts—fear, pleasure, greed, anger, reward, lust.
 Without equal influence from the rational brain (the prefrontal cortex), the limbic system can carry things too far.